-An Interscalene Block (ISB) is a nerve block in the neck used to provide better pain relief for shoulder surgery.
-It numbs the main nerve bundles that affect the shoulder in the same way a dentist uses an injection to numb a tooth or part of your mouth.
+An Interscalene Block (ISB) is a nerve block in the neck may be used to provide better pain relief for arm surgery.
+It numbs the main nerve bundles that affect the arm in the same way a dentist uses an injection to numb a tooth or part of your mouth.
+If a nerve block is not used, local anesthetic is given.